Private and Robust Distributed Nonconvex Optimization via Polynomial Approximation

-$\bullet$ \textit{Asynchrony.} Compared to synchronous models, asynchronous paradigms are more desirable in applications for its increased efficiency in handling uncoordinated computations and imperfect communication, e.g., transmission delays and packet drops.
+$\bullet$ \textit{Asynchrony.} We discuss the robustness issue from the angle of asynchronous paradigms.
+They handle uncoordinated computations and imperfect communication, e.g., transmission delays and packet drops.
 The design of consensus-type information dissemination in Algorithm~\ref{alg:alg_overall} is synchronous.
-Its extension to cope with asynchrony is feasible and can benefit from the extensive research on asynchronous consensus protocols, including those allowing for random activations (e.g., gossip algorithms\cite{boyd2006randomized}), delays\cite{hadjicostis2013average}, packet drops\cite{bof2017average}, and all these issues\cite{tian2020achieving}.
+Its extension to cope with asynchrony is feasible and can benefit from the extensive research on asynchronous consensus protocols, including those allowing for random activations (e.g., gossip algorithms\cite{kempe2003gossip}), delays\cite{hadjicostis2013average}, packet drops, and all these issues\cite{tian2020achieving}.
 The aforementioned asynchronous protocols converge deterministically to the average of initial values.
-If they are incorporated into PR-CPOA, by Lemma~\ref{lem:itr_precision} and Theorem~\ref{thm:alg_accuracy_result}, the accuracy of the obtained solutions can still be guaranteed, although the proof will be relatively more involved.
-In addition, since the iterations of Algorithm~\ref{alg:alg_overall} are consensus-based and do not involve gradients, there is no need to select varying step-sizes in different circumstances of asynchrony.
+If they are incorporated into PR-CPOA, by Lemma~\ref{lem:itr_precision} and Theorem~\ref{thm:alg_accuracy_result}, the accuracy of the obtained solutions is still guaranteed, although the proof will be relatively more involved.
+In addition, since the iterations of Algorithm~\ref{alg:alg_overall} are consensus-based and gradient-free, there is no need to select varying step sizes in different circumstances of asynchrony.